davidmalcolm/texi2rst/output/other-built-in-functions-provided-by-gcc.rst

 The ``call_exp`` expression must be a function call, and the ``pointer_exp`` expression must be a pointer.
-The ``pointer_exp`` is passed to the function call in the targets static chain location.
+The ``pointer_exp`` is passed to the function call in the target's static chain location.
 The result of builtin is the result of the function call.

 Note: This builtin is only available for C.